Full question:

 Answer:

 It is unlikely that a court will force a name change.
-There is no requirement that a mother choose a particular surname for a baby.
-However, if challenged by the fatehr, the court may consider how long the child has already carried his/her current last name; the strength of the relationship between the mother and child; the strength of the relationship between the father and child; and if the name change is necessary in order for the child to be identified as part of his/her family.
+A mother is not required to select a specific surname for her child.
+If the father challenges the name, the court may consider several factors: how long the child has had their current last name, the strength of the relationship between the mother and child, the relationship between the father and child, and whether the name change is necessary for the child's identification as part of a family.
+The child's last name will not affect the father's support obligations or the mother's obligation to facilitate the father's relationship with the child (such as visitation).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.